 These two pictures are shown side by side in the Andrei Pozdeev museum.
 The museum caption reads: “(Left) The artist Eugen Stepanovich Kobytev the day he went to the front in 1941.
 (Right) In 1945 when he returned”.
 This is the human face after four years of war.
 The first picture looks at you, the second one looks through you.

 In 1941 he was a young man ready to start his creative life as an artist when Germany attacked the Soviet Union and he had to join the Army.
 Four years later, the difference in his face is striking.
 A thin and tired face, deep wrinkles, a troubled stare, this man was completely changed after witnessing 4 years of a no-rule war on the Eastern Front.

 His passion was painting especially portraits and panoramas from daily life.
 The dream of a higher artistic education came true in 1936 when he started studying at the Kyiv State Art Institute in Ukraine.

 In September 1941, Kobytov was wounded in the leg and became a prisoner of war.
-He ended up in a German notorious concentration camp operated out of Khorol, which was called “Khorol pit” (Dulag #160).
+He ended up in a notorious German concentration camp that operated out of Khorol, which was called “Khorol pit” (Dulag #160).
 Approximately 90 thousand prisoners of war and civilians died in this camp.

 Built on the grounds of what used to be a brick factory, the Khorol camp had only one barracks; it was half-rotten and rested on posts that were leaning to one side.
 It was the only shelter from the autumn rains and storms.